On Distance Preserving and Sequentially Distance Preserving Graphs: Introduction

+Distance preserving graphs where introduced in \cite{nussbaum2013clustering}, along with a clustering algorithm which partitions a graph into distance preserving subgraphs.
+The algorithm is applied to real-world social networks, where it is shown that clustering based on the distance preserving property is an effective way to extract communities from large networks.
+This was further supported in \cite{Nus14} where it was shown that known communities within social networks form subgraphs that are distance preserving, or almost distance preserving, such as UK members of parliament within the Twitter network.
+However, limitations are encountered with this clustering approach, in part due to the lack of a theoretical understanding of distance preserving graphs.

+Some of the first theoretical results appeared in \cite{NF2}, along with a variety of conjectures, including that almost all graphs are distance preserving.
+The key result of \cite{NF2} is that if an $n$-vertex graph $G$ has minimum degree $\delta(G)\ge\frac{2n}{3}-1$, then $G$ is distance preserving, and it is conjectured that this bound can be lowered to $\delta(G)\ge\frac{n}{2}$, which was partially proved in \cite{kha20} for all graphs over a certain size threshold.
+In \cite{khalifeh2015distance,Zah19} results are given on the behaviour of the distance preserving properties under the Cartesian and lexicographic graph products and modular decomposition.
+A construction is given for distance preserving regular graphs of all possible orders and degrees of regularity in \cite{esfahanian2014constructing}.
+Algorithmic results were developed in \cite{bernstein2019distance,zahedi2017evolutionary} for finding isometric and almost isometric subgraphs.

+One way to show that a graph $G$ is distance preserving is to give an ordering of the vertices~$v_1,\ldots,v_n$ of $G$, such that removing $v_1,\ldots,v_i$ results in an isometric subgraph, for all $i\ge 1$.
+If such an ordering exists we say that~$G$ is \emph{sequentially distance preserving}.
+Note that every distance-hereditary graph is sequentially distance preserving, and every sequentially distance preserving graph is distance preserving.
+See Figure~\ref{fig:examples} for some examples of graphs satisfying these properties.

+Few results exist for sequentially distance preserving graphs.
+The concept was first introduced in \cite{chepoi1998distance} under the name \emph{distance-preserving orderings}, and considered in relation to domination elimination orderings, which were introduced in \cite{dahihaus1995domination}.
+In \cite{chepoi1998distance} it is shown that pseudo-modular and house-free weakly modular graphs are sequentially distance preserving.
+The lexicographic product of two sequentially distance preserving graphs is shown to be sequentially distance preserving in \cite{khalifeh2015distance}.
+It was shown in \cite{coudert18} that determining if a sequentially distance preserving ordering exists is NP-complete.

-One way to show that a graph $G$ is dp is to show that there is an ordering of the vertices~$v_1,\ldots,v_n$ of $G$, such that removing $v_1,\ldots,v_i$ results in an isometric subgraph, for all $i\ge 1$.
-If such an ordering exists we say that~$G$ is \emph{sequentially distance preserving}, which we abbreviate to sdp.
-Clearly an sdp graph is dp.
-We say a graph is \emph{$k$-chordal} if the largest induced cycle is of length $k$.
-It was shown in~\cite{Zah15} that $3$-chordal graphs are sdp.
-This is proved by using the fact that all $3$-chordal graphs have a certain type of ordering of the vertices called a simplicial ordering.
-This property is generalised to $k$-chordal graphs in~\cite{Kri13}.
-We apply this generalisation in Section~\ref{sec:4chordal} to show that $4$-chordal graphs are sdp.
+A graph is \emph{$k$-chordal} if the largest induced cycle is of length $k$.
+It was shown in~\cite{Zah15} that $3$-chordal graphs are sequentially distance preserving.
+This is proved using the fact that all $3$-chordal graphs have a certain type of ordering of the vertices called a simplicial ordering.
+A generalisation of simplicial orderings is introduced in~\cite{Kri13}.
+We apply this generalisation in Section~\ref{sec:4chordal} to show that $4$-chordal graphs are sequentially distance preserving.